The most important factor affecting the ageing of wine is the conditions in which it is stored.

 At Henschke, we recommend that you cellar your wine in ideal conditions, as outlined below; however, this is not always possible.
 Our vintage charts represent optimum drinking age in relation to ideal conditions; therefore we would recommend consuming the wines sooner if stored outside of these conditions.

 Bottles sealed with cork must be stored on their side so that the cork remains moist, stopping air from entering the wine, which causes it to become oxidised.
 Storage in very dry areas (eg, air-conditioning) can also cause more rapid drying of the cork.
 Bottles sealed with screw caps or Vino-Lok closures can be stored upright.

 A constant temperature is the most critical factor in cellaring wine.
-Extremes of temperature can cause rapid maturation and/or spoilage of wine, especially where extremes of heat are concerned.
-A few minutes in a hot car at 45C can cause a wine to mature rapidly; an hour would spoil it totally.
+Variances in temperature can cause rapid maturation and/or spoilage of the wine, especially where extremes of heat are concerned.
+A few minutes in a hot car at 45°C can cause a wine to mature rapidly; an hour would spoil it totally.
 Fluctuations in temperature increase the rate of ageing reactions in the wine, and if sealed with a cork closure, will place pressure on the cork due to the repeated expansion/contraction of the wine inside the bottle.